adamgilman/stairstep/README.md

 }
 ```

-We can easily craft that in StarStep as follows
+We can easily craft that in StairStep as follows

 ```
 # Create a parent StairStep object